 What Treatments Are Used In Myopia Management?

-[Eye_doctors] who determine that a child has myopia (nearsightedness) often prescribe eyeglasses or standard contact lenses.
+Eye doctors who determine that a child has myopia (nearsightedness) often prescribe eyeglasses or standard contact lenses.
 While these vision correction tools help the child see better, they cannot slow myopia’s progression.
-By using the most advanced myopia management methods, Dr. Susan Whaley can help your child slow myopia progression and reduce the risks of developing vision-robbing ocular diseases later in life.
+By using the most advanced myopia management methods, Drs.
+Whaley, Hough and Lassley can help your child slow myopia progression and reduce the risks of developing vision-robbing ocular diseases later in life.

 This page will help you understand the different myopia treatment options and their associated benefits.

 What Is Myopia Management?

 Myopia begins in childhood and unless its progression is slowed, a child can become very nearsighted by early adulthood.
 It is not a static condition.
 By the time you take your child for their next eye exam, their level of nearsightedness will have likely increased.

 The goal of myopia management is to slow down its progression, because myopia increases the risk of eventually developing eye diseases like glaucoma, cataracts, retinal detachment and macular degeneration.
 The higher the progression of myopia, the greater the risk.
 The earlier your child begins myopia management, even for mild myopia, the greater the benefits.

 If you’re concerned that your child’s vision is deteriorating rapidly, contact Tallahassee Eye Center today.
 We can help.